 It’s especially annoying on new websites, that don’t receive a lot of referral traffic yet.
 Let’s see an example of a new website affected by referral spam:

 This website has received 421 visits (sessions) from referrals during the selected date range.
-Unfortunately all of these “sessions” are sent from fake referrals.
+Unfortunately, all of these “sessions” are sent from fake referrals.
 As a result all avg. behavior metrics for referral traffic are not accurate.

-Moreover, in the case of a new and unpopular website, the fake referral traffic could quickly become the main acquisition channel:
+Moreover, in the case of a new and unpopular website, fake referral traffic could quickly become the main acquisition channel:

-In the eyes of an inexperienced website owner, this report says that the most effective acquisition channel is referral (which is not true).
+In the eyes of an inexperienced website owner, this report says that the most effective acquisition channel is a referral (which is not true).

-The website avg. session duration, avg. pages / session per view and bounce rate are also inaccurate because they are heavily impacted by the metrics from the fake referral sessions.
+The website avg. session duration, avg. pages/session per view and bounce rate are also inaccurate because they are heavily impacted by the metrics from the fake referral sessions.

 And there’s more: spam traffic does not convert on any of your goals, therefor the conversion rate will be also impacted.